Learn / Guides / Marketing funnel guide

 The traditional funnel model is linear, beginning at the top of the funnel and ending at the bottom, where your prospects convert.

-The challenge is that marketing funnels don’t always work like this in the real world.
-People don’t always jump into a funnel right at the top and progress step-by-step through each stage until they come out the bottom, a new customer.
+Unfortunately, marketing funnels don’t always work like this in the real world.
+People don’t always jump into a funnel right at the top and progress step by step through each stage until they come out the bottom, a new customer.

 1. Top of the funnel: awareness